-One great thing about your own website is that it’s all yours!
-You control the content, and you can add extra information to make your music page personal.
+When you add music to your website, you get the chance to really make your Music page an experience beyond what your fans would get elsewhere.
+You control the content, and you can add extra information to make your Music page personal.
 This really helps convert visitors from listeners into supportive fans.

 After you place an album with description and artwork on the page, write out a bit more about that album.
 Talk about your style, and how and when the music was made.
 You can even add a review or quote about the music.
 Add this into a text feature above, below, or beside the album.

 Add your lyrics into your music players as well, in case your fans miss the days of physical albums that included the words.